 - 吹雪 fubuki – snow storm

-NOTE: In spring, when the cherry blossoms come this word is recycled as HANA FUBUKI (falling cherry blossoms) – Be careful it is fuBUki not fuYUki
+NOTE: In spring, when the cherry blossoms come this word is recycled as 花吹雪 hana fubuki (falling cherry blossoms)

-- 雪祭り yuki matsuri – snow festival often with snow sculpture
+- 雪祭り yuki matsuri – snow festival, often with ice sculptures

 NOTE: During the winter, a number of YUKI MATSURI are held, especially in Hokkaidou where it snows the most.